bootstrap-vue/bootstrap-vue/src/components/link/README.md

 as well as handles stoping event propegation, preventing the default action from occuring, and removing the link from the document tab sequence.

-**Note:** Boostrap V4 CSS currently does not style disbled links differently than non-disabled links.
+**Note:** Boostrap V4 CSS currently does not style disabled links differently than non-disabled links.
 You can use the following custom CSS to style disabled links (by preventing hover style changes):